Darkelf2024/Darkelf-Browser/CONTRIBUTING.md

 ## License

-By contributing to Darkelf Browser, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Darkelf Browser, you agree that your contributions will be licensed under the [LGPL](LICENSE).